justsushant/go-ekyc/README.md

 ## Usage

-1. Set the required environment variables :in .env file
+1. Set the required environment variables in .env file
 2. Run the command below to build and run the binary:
    ```
    make run